GalahadXVI/amazon-product-api-php/README.md

 # Amazon Product Advertising API 5.0 PHP Client

+> **Note:** This package is currently in progress and under active development.
+Features may change and the API is not yet stable.

 A lightweight PHP package for interacting with Amazon's Product Advertising API 5.0.
 This package provides a simple and reliable way to fetch product data from Amazon's catalog using the Product Advertising API.

 ## Features